aliireza/ddio-bench/README.md

 sudo ./change-ddio
 ```

-You can also check the implementation of [DDIOTune][ddiotune-cc] element in fastclick.
+You can also check the implementation of [DDIOTune][ddiotune-cc] element in Fastclick.

 ## Dynamic Burst Size Reduction

 We have investigated the impact of dynamically reducing the number of RX descriptors in case of congestion in the TX path.
-Our implementation can be found at [DMAdynamic][dynamic-dma-branch] branch of fastclick.
+Our implementation can be found at [DMAdynamic][dynamic-dma-branch] branch of Fastclick.

-If you want to try it, you have to compile fastclick with `--enable_dynamic_rxburst` flag.
+If you want to try it, you have to compile Fastclick with `--enable_dynamic_rxburst` flag.

 ## Citing our paper